leep-frog/termin-all-or-nothing/README.md

 # termin-all-or-nothing

-This extension (primarily written to solve [this problem](https://github.com/microsoft/vscode/issues/131319)) does its best to prevent your vscode editor from ever becoming half editor, half terminal.
+This extension (primarily written to solve [this problem](https://github.com/microsoft/vscode/issues/131319)) does its best to prevent your vscode editor from ever becoming a cyborg (half editor, half terminal).
 Any time that split can occur, this extension either fully opens or fully closes the terminal.

 ## Setup